Skip to Content

 Louise Gondola Viewing Area

-At the top of the chairlift, visitors can enjoy exploring a safe area protected from the massive grizzly bears by electric fence.
+At the top of the chairlift, visitors can enjoy exploring a safe viewing area protected from the massive grizzly bears by electric fence.

 Just downhill of the Lake Louise Summer Gondola is the viewing platform.
 The vistas of Lake Louise and her surrounding mountains are worth the price of admission alone.
 There’s a very helpful interpretive sign helping you know which mountains you are looking at from the viewing platform.
 Try to count the number of glaciers – there’s a lot!

-Also within the safety of the electric fence is an interpretive walking trail down to the Wildlife Interpretive Centre.
-The Lake Louise Gondola Interpretive Centre is a small, but very enjoyable experience.
-Inside, you’ll be treated to a display of the main animals of the Lake Louise area, with a wide variety of stuffed specimens, ranging from grizzly bears, black bears, cougars, Lynx, mountain goats and much more.
+Inside, you’ll be treated to a display of the main animals of the Lake Louise area, with a wide variety of stuffed specimens, ranging from grizzly bears, black bears, cougars, lynx, mountain goats and much more.

 Our kids both really enjoyed the Wildlife Interpretive Centre, where they got to get up close to some of the animals in our area.
 The staff at the interpretive centre were incredible with the kids, answering all their questions and ensuring they enjoyed every moment of it.